qquuie/code-club/README.md

 -   Three questions per week (Adjust according to the situation) , decide on the problems of this week during the discussion

 -   No restrictions on any programming language

+-   You can put any program in your folder but remember to categorize it so that others can find it

 -   The code must annotated to make it easier for others to read and also for you to watch in the future (We'll Unified format)